rhetr/surplus/README.md

 works with carla, drumkv1, ardour and any other app that supports drag-and-drop

-plugin browsing (ladspa,dssi,lv2,vst) to come hopefully. **lv2 browsing sort of works! it can be used with my [ingen script](http://github.com/rhetr/ingen-scripts/scripts/ingen.place) to put stuff in an ingen engine**
+plugin browsing (ladspa,dssi,lv2,vst) to come hopefully. **lv2 browsing sort of works! it can be used with my little ingen helper app [ingen.place](http://github.com/rhetr/ingen-scripts) to put stuff in an ingen engine**

 ## DEPENDENCIES
 python3, numpy, pyqt4, ffmpeg/avconv, sox, yaml